We love to talk about our trips! (541) 450-9855

 9. Selway River (Idaho)

-Rafting the Selway River
+Rafting Ladle Rapid on the Selway River

 The Selway is a remote trip on a beautiful Class IV river in Northern Idaho.
 Only one trip is allowed to launch each day making it hard to get on this gem. ( Learn more about rafting the Selway River)